 What is a scale?
-The easiest way to explain scales is like a collection of notes that of a musical reason have been grouped together.
+The easiest way to explain scales is as a collection of notes that because of a musical reason have been grouped together.
 The benefit of knowing scales in music is that you know how to orient yourself among notes.
 This will among other things give you a foundation for improvising – notes in a particular scale always sound good played together – and composing.

-You don't have to read notes to be able to learn scales (but it is always good to be acquainted with reading notes).
+You don't have to read notes to be able to learn scales (but it is always good to be acquainted with note reading).
 Neither do you have to know a lot of chords, but if you already know some chords the scales will be much easier to relate to and subsequently memorize.
 And by knowing scales you will be able to learn chord easier – chords derive from scales.

 The notes are G - A - B - C - D - E - F# - G.

 And now look at the F Major Scale: